Heading in the Right Direction

 "Heading in the Right Direction" is an Australian song written by Garry Paige and Mark Punch.
-It was first recorded by the Johnny Rocco Band in 1975 and made famous by the Renée Geyer Band later that year.
+It was first recorded by the Johnny Rocco Band in 1975 Originally sang by Leo Decastro and made famous by the Renée Geyer Band later that year.
 Geyer's version was released in December 1975 as the second single from her third studio album Ready to Deal.
 It became Geyer's first top 40 single, peaking at number 31 on the Kent Music Report.

 Reception

 Cash Box magazine in 1977 said "This is a R&B flavoured ballad though Ms. Geyer's vocal inflection does not lean in that direction.
 A classy production and a good hook."